avizmarlon/100DaysOfCodeChallenge/Journal/Day 19/text.md

 This will double the element's size when the user hovers it.
 It's really cool.
 I love it.

-*You can use multiple functions for the value of a transform property, you just need to separate the functions with a whitespace*
+Note: *You can use multiple functions for the value of a transform property, you just need to separate the functions with a whitespace*

 ### transform-origin